jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-3b.md

 {{< s v="19" >}} A frugal man’s annual savings maintains more productive hands for the current or the ensuing year.

-Like the founder of a public workhouse, he establishes a perpetual fund to maintain workers in the future.
+- Like the founder of a public workhouse, he establishes a perpetual fund to maintain workers in the future.

-The perpetual allotment of this fund is not always guarded by any positive law or by any trust-right or deed of mortmain [perpetual ownership]​.
+The perpetual allotment of this fund is not always guarded by any positive law or by any trust-right or deed of mortmain [perpetual ownership].
-It is always guarded by a very powerful principle=  The obvious interest of every individual to whom the fund belongs.
+- It is always guarded by a very powerful principle: The obvious interest of every individual to whom the fund belongs.

 His annual savings is afterwards used to maintain productive hands.
-If used otherwise, it would create a loss.
+- If used otherwise, it would create a loss.

 {{< s v="20" >}} The prodigal perverts it in this way.